Law Offices of Michael E. Cindrich, APC 225 Broadway, Suite 2100 San Diego, CA 92101

-Drug cases have been aggressively pursued by local, state, federal, and international government officials since the ill-conceived “war on drugs” began.
-Despite California being generally approving of recreational drug use, state and federal officials The majority of people arrested for drug charges are minor players or innocent people caught in the crossfire.
+Drug cases have been aggressively pursued by federal, state, and local law enforcement in California since the ill-conceived “war on drugs” began.
+Despite California’s legalization of marijuana and decriminalization of some drug possession offenses, the majority of people arrested for drug charges are minor players or innocent people caught in the crossfire.

 San Diego Attorney for Drug Crimes